crisward/dokku-require/README.md

 ```

 The `"dokku":{"plugins":[]}` array can contain a list of plugin names, which
-by default will be created with the app name and linked, to your app.
+by default will be created with the app name and linked to your app.
-This will only work the official plugins which have create and link methods.
+This will only work the official plugins which have `create` and `link` methods.

 If you need more control over the creation process or you'd like to use
-a non-official plugin the below syntax can be used.
+a non-official plugins the below syntax can be used.
 Each command in the
 array will be run in sequence.

 ```